pedro-nadolny/AgileLife/README.md

 App developed as final project for my Android class in my App Development Specialization Course.

 Developed in Kotlin.
-The purpose of the is to be a personal task manager based on scrum kanbans.
+It's purpose is to be a personal task manager based on scrum kanbans.